NarcizzeN/sacred-coin-protocol/Readme.md

 ## 1. Introduction

-A protocol to build an ERC20 token that allows for the creation of guidelines, or recommendations on how to use the coin that are intended for the those who interact with it.
+A add-on standard to the ERC20 token standard that allows for the creation of guidelines, or recommendations on how to use the coin that are intended for the those who interact with it.

 ## 2. Readme Aim
-This readme is intended to provide a simple example of how to use the main contract of the protocol, SacredCoin.sol, and how to interact with the guidelines of the token once it is created.
+This readme is intended to provide a simple example of how to use the main contract of the standard, SacredCoin.sol, and how to interact with the guidelines of the token once it is created.

 For more information on the philosophy behind the protocol, visit